nvoproject/NVO-Project/README.md

 # NVO-Project
 NVO's Repository

-This Github Repository will be used as a collection to upcoming ressources used and provided by the NVO Team.
+This Repository will be used to host the upcoming ressources used and provided by the NVO Team.